jimmyhott/SMART-SECOND-BRAIN/LEARNING.md

 - **Auto Metadata Preprocessing**: If `auto_preprocess` is true, `preprocess_node` checks for existing metadata, invokes spaCy (`en_core_web_sm`) to lemmatize the document, filters out scikit-learn English stopwords, and infers keywords/categories.
 Results are merged with caller metadata.
 If spaCy isn't installed, a regex-based tokenizer provides a fallback so ingestion isn't blocked.
 When auto preprocessing is off and no metadata is supplied, ingestion short-circuits with `status="skipped_no_metadata"`.
 - **Chunking**: `RecursiveCharacterTextSplitter` creates 500-character chunks with 50-character overlap.
 Each chunk inherits deterministic `doc_id`/`chunk_id`, character offsets, categories, keywords, knowledge type, ingestion timestamp, and source, captured in `state.chunk_metadata` for later filtering and citation mapping.
 - **Embedding**: Azure/OpenAI embeddings (`text-embedding-3-small` by default) transform chunks into vectors.
 Failures fallback to placeholder vectors so the pipeline remains testable.
-- **Vector Storage**: `store_node` serializes metadata into scalar-friendly strings, persists chunks to ChromaDB via deterministic IDs, and mirrors the same documents into `SmartDocumentRetriever` so dense and BM25 modes stay synchronized.
+- **Vector Storage**: `store_node` serializes metadata into scalar-friendly strings, persists chunks to ChromaDB via deterministic IDs, mirrors the same documents into `SmartDocumentRetriever`, and the retriever rehydrates its BM25 index from persisted documents during initialization so hybrid search stays available after restarts.
 - **Completion**: Workflow logs chunk counts, embedding status, and returns final `KnowledgeState.status` (`stored`, `validated`, `error`, etc.).
 Human-in-the-loop nodes can pause/resume the flow for approvals.

 ### 4.2 Query Workflow (RAG Loop)